Find out the top reasons why volunteers quit and learn how to keep your team satisfied.

 Give detailed descriptions of specific tasks, such as leading children’s singing for one-half hour each Sunday morning.
 State how much time the position requires, including training time.
 Specify a finite term of service.

 Volunteers want good training to succeed in their job.
 But how do you know when you’ve had a good training session?
 Ask yourself: Do people give all kinds of excuses not to come?
-Do volunteers drop out?
-Ask volunteers: What do you wish you knew?
+Do team members drop out?
+Ask those serving: What do you wish you knew?
 What do you need to know to be effective in your job?

 5. Devote Time to Your Volunteers

-Pour into the hearts of your volunteers.
+Pour into the hearts of your team.
 Thank them for their faithful service, and inspire those who are just jumping into volunteering.
 By reaffirming their personal calling of investing in children, you’ll spark a renewed passion for what you are doing in your children’s ministry.
-It’s so easy with Children’s Ministry Local Training.
-When you train your volunteers, they experience greater satisfaction in their service.
+When you train your team, they experience greater satisfaction in their service.
 They’re happier.
-And a happy volunteer is a volunteer who stays around for years and years.
+And a happy team member is a one who stays around for years and years.

 For more great ideas like this in every issue, subscribe today to Children’s Ministry Magazine!